treehouses/treehouses.github.io/pages/vi/intern-orientation.md

 All of our Google Hangouts sessions can be joined at <http://talk.ole.org>.
 Currently, we have a few scheduled sessions each week:

-* Happy hacking hangout
+* Happy Hacking Hangout
 * angular asia (h)acking (h)angout
+* Systems Hacking Hangout
-* BeLL Reboot Angular Hacking Hangout
+* Mobile Hacking Backup Hangout
 * Raspberry Pi Hangout
+* Angular Hacking Hangout
-* Take Home Hangout
+* Secret Hacking Hangout

 Every Monday at the "[Happy hacking hangout](http://talk.ole.org)" session, we work on problems together and catch up on what people have been doing all week.
 It is also advisable to schedule a day out of the week to meet with a team leader, especially if you can’t make it to the meeting.
 Use the calendar to set up meetings and other events with interns.